Gellybean/Mathfinder-Bot/README.md

 This is a big work in progress!
 I'm sure there are plenty of bugs to work out, and many improvements to make.
 Please feel free to let me know on Discord or GH.

 ## Getting Started
+*NOTE* You don't need to create a character to use most commands.
+The first time you use `/eval`, it will generate a blank sheet for you.

 To create a character, use the [`/char`](https://github.com/Gellybean/Mathfinder-Bot/wiki/char) command with the `Add` option.
 Select a name in the `char-name-or-number` field, a supported character sheet in the `attachment` field, and the `sheet-type`.
 You can read about imported sheet [below](https://github.com/Gellybean/Mathfinder-Bot#character-sheet-imports).

 **NOTE** — If you don't wish to use an imported character sheet right away (or at all), you can instead use the `New` option and pick a character name.